 – Guys should leave cufflinks, shoes, ties, jackets for when the second photographer arrives.
 If time allows, the guys will go outside for photos before the ceremony.
 Dad(s) can also be a part of this.

 – Ask your bridesmaids (and moms, if present) to be ready with hair and makeup done and dresses on by the time you are putting your dress on.

 – Try not to spend too much time getting ready in the bathroom.
 The light is bad and it will be cramped.
 Using mirrors in good window light while surrounded by your bridesmaids makes for a much better photo.

-– Opening gifts from each other prior to the wedding makes for a sweet and touching moment prior to the ceremony.
+– Opening gifts from each other before the wedding makes for a sweet and touching moment prior to the ceremony.

-– Plan to have your dad come by once you are already so that we can document him can seeing you for the first time.
+– Plan to have your dad come by once you are already so that we can document him can see you for the first time.

 – Take a moment to look around and take it all in.

-– If you have kids coming down the aisle have a treat or reward with the groom to encourage them to make it all the way down with a smile! – Ask your officiant (in advance) to step aside when you have your first kiss.
+– If you have kids coming down the aisle have a treat or reward with the groom to encourage them to make it down with a smile! – Ask your officiant (in advance) to step aside when you have your first kiss.

 – When you walk up the aisle as husband and wife, please walk slowly and pause briefly at the top so I can get a quick picture!

 – Follow me (quickly) from the ceremony to the photo location so that guests do not stop you to congratulate you (you will never get out of there!) – If you plan to sign your license, please make sure that is part of your timeline so we leave time for it.